nblandos/dialogue-hub/README.md

 ### Backend Only

 - Navigate to `backend/`
-- Run `flask run`
+- Run `python app.py`
-- Frontend should run on port 5000 and can be accessed at http://localhost:5000/
+- Frontend should run on port 5001 and can be accessed at http://localhost:5001/

 ### Frontend + Backend with Docker Compose